EsotericSoftware/clippy/README.md

 tobiiClickHotkey: CAPS_LOCK
 ```

 When eye tracking is accurate, mouse control is unreal -- it feels like your brain is controlling the computer!
-However, often it is not perfectly accurate and can be off the target by 1-2" (2.5-5cm).
+However, often it is not perfectly accurate and can be off the target by 0.4-1" (1-2.5cm).
 Clippy solves this by using head tracking when you hold down the hotkey.
 Head tracking is much more accurate, but not suitable for moving the mouse across the entire screen.
 Clippy uses eye tracking to move the mouse large distances and head tracking to make fine adjustments.

 When the hotkey is pressed, the mouse is placed at (or near) the position on the screen where you are looking.
 While holding the hotkey, move your head left, right, up, or down slightly to move the mouse.
 This allows you to adjust for any eye tracking inaccuracy.
 The mouse is clicked when you release the hotkey.

+When you use head tracking to correct where eye tracking position placed the mouse, you give Clippy information about the eye tracker's innaccuracy at that location.
+Clippy uses this to improve the accuracy of future eye tracking at that location and nearby locations.

+Double clicking and dragging both work similar to a touchpad.
+To double click, press the hotkey, position the mouse cursor, release the hotkey, then press and release the hotkey again.
+To drag, press the hotkey, position the mouse cursor, release the hotkey, then press and hold the hotkey, position the mouse cursor again to drag, then release the hotkey.

-Press shift while holding the hotkey to cancel head tracking without clicking.
+Move the mouse (or press `shift`) while holding the hotkey to cancel head tracking without clicking.

-If the mouse is moved while the hotkey is pressed, head tracking is cancelled without clicking.
 This enables eye tracking to teleport the mouse cursor near where you want it, and then you can use the mouse to adjust the position rather than head tracking.
 This is similar to Tobii's "mouse warp", but is triggered only when you press the hotkey rather than all the time.

 The sensitivity settings control how head movement (millimeters) is translated to mouse cursor movement (pixels).
 Higher numbers cause head movement to move the mouse cursor more.
 It can be helpful to use a higher sensitivity for the Y axis, since it's more difficult to move your head up and down.

 ```
-tobiiHeadSensitivityX: 5
+tobiiHeadSensitivityX: 7
-tobiiHeadSensitivityY: 7
+tobiiHeadSensitivityY: 9.5
 ```

 ## Lighting control